hetvi-1905/EmailGenerator19/README.md

-# Generating Emails with GPT3
+# Automatic Email Generator using GPT3
+- This is an automatic email generator app built using GPT3 and NLP